hanpari/sovereign/source/02/051_the egg.md

 "Completely, sir.
 I used the finest equipment available."

-Saying that, Uriah started winking frantically.
+Saying that, Uriah started winking non-stop.

 "What is it, Uriah.
 Something in your eyes?"